 Add Catalog Part link.
 In the pop-up window, enter the vendor's part number in the

-description, currency, and unit of measure.
-The price and notes are optional fields The Convert to Stock value is
+The price and notes are optional fields

 Convert to Stock value is also required and defaults to 1.

 Change this value if the part is ordered and received in multiples.